 Buddy punching seems like nothing harmful, yet it is a fraud.
 With most employers having strict policies on tackling frauds, being caught in buddy punching can result in immediate termination.
 If buddy punching has been done on a larger scale, for example, if the manager tuned up the timesheets of his or her team, the case can be moved further to the court.

-According to Forbes quoting American Payroll Association, buddy punching affects more than 75% of American companies.
+According to Forbes, quoting the American Payroll Association, buddy punching affects more than 75% of American companies.
 An average employee steals approximately 4.5 hours per week.
 It equals coming out of work nearly one hour earlier every day.

 How to avoid buddy punching

 Buddy punching on the timeclock is a high risk with a disputable reward.
 One cannot amass multiple hours of over hours based only on buddy punching.
 When caught, there are two employees punished – the puncher and the punchee.
-Still, the practice is prevalent and only the systemic approach can free the company from it.
+Still, the practice is prevalent, and only the systemic approach can free the company from it.
+Buddy punching may seem minor, but it’s not only about a few extra minutes—this form of time theft in the workplace can affect payroll and trust across departments.

 Tackling buddy punching with HR policies